devsubramanian/devsubramanian.github.io/_pages/about.md

   - /about.html
 ---

 I'm Dev, a Ph.D. candidate in [David Smith's][lab_website] lab of Neurobiology of Learning and Memory at [Cornell University][university].
+I'll be graduating next summer so looking for job opportunities in Neuroscience-based data science/machine learning positions in industry/research institutes.

 My research
 ------

-I'm studying the spatial encoding mechanisms in the Retrosplenial Cortex and the Hippocampus.
-These two regions are involved in encoding spatial and contextual memory but the way in which these two regions encode spatial information is different.
-I'm trying to understand the differences in their encoding patterns.
-My long term goal is to understand these differences and implementing them in artificial intelligence agents in the hope of making better AI.
-I analyze rodent neurophysiogical data to decode the spatial information representation in the two aforementioned brain regions.
-I'm also interested in building a model of spatial information encoding mechanism that supports spatial-contextual memory in these regions.
+I'm studying the neural basis of the Episodic memory in the Retrosplenial Cortex and the Hippocampus.
+One of the recent projects I completed involved the comparison of spatial and contextual memory encoding in these two regions using various analytic techniques.
+Recently, I found time cells in the Retrosplenial Cortex and currently working on analyzing the properties of temporal encoding in the Retrosplenial Cortex.
+My long-term goal is to understand the patterns of neuronal firing and implement them in artificial intelligence agents in the hope of making better AI.

 Background and my switch to Neuroscience